 How Much Does a Handwriting Expert Cost?

+We’ve had cases over the years that cost clients $2,500.
+It’s simply three or four hours of work.
+The client sends over all the documents they have access to; we review them and provide our preliminary opinion.
 We don’t have to go to court.
-We don’t have to go look under a microscope.
-We don’t spend hours and hours making pretty demonstrative exhibits.
+We don’t have to go look under a microscope or spend hours and hours making pretty exhibits.

+We’ve also had cases that are $10,000 to $30,000 because they’re so complicated.
 You have to go to court.
 You’ve got to take pictures.
-You’ve got to look at hundreds of documents.
-You’ve got to sort through 500 checks of the decedent, or the wife of the decedent, or the accused.
+You’ve got to look at hundreds of documents and sort through 500 checks of the decedent, or the wife of the decedent, or the accused.

 In short, it really depends on the complexity of your case.
 It’s not an interchangeable thing.

 Trust me, there’s no $600 legal expert in the US that you want to hire.
-It just doesn’t exist.

 When you hire a good, qualified expert witness, they’re going to take that report and give it to the opposing attorney.
 The opposing attorney is going to give it to another handwriting expert.

-If you go for a cheap handwriting expert or someone who’s not qualified, they’re going to write you a one-page letter that says, “Oh, I think it’s a forgery,” or “I think it’s authentic,” with no basis of opinion.
+If the report is done well, the other expert will say, “You know what?
+He’s right.
+You can’t win this.
+Apparently, the evidence is overwhelming.”
+On the other hand, if you go for a cheap handwriting expert or someone who’s not qualified, they’re going to write you a one-page letter that says, “Oh, I think it’s a forgery,” or “I think it’s authentic,” with no basis of opinion.

 If you want to win, you’re going to hire the best you can afford.
 I’ve never had to get brain surgery or heart surgery, but I wouldn’t hire the cheapest brain surgeon I could.
 I wouldn’t hire the cheapest heart surgeon.
 I would hire the best I could afford because I want to live.

 The worst thing that can happen is you hire a cheap expert witness—someone who says, “Hey, I’m a one-man band.
 I don’t have an assistant.
 I’m really overwhelmed.
+I don’t pay any assistants to help me keep my cases organized or help with my reports and exhibits, so I’m doing all the work myself.
+Plus, I have way too many clients to keep them all straight and limited time to spend actually analyzing their cases.
+But I’m really cheap!”

-Not only do they have limited resources for your case, a lot of times, they’re also just going to say what you want them to say so that they can land you as a client to make their quota.
+Not only do they have limited resources for your case, but a lot of times, they’re also just going to say what you want them to say so that they can land you as a client to make their quota.

 So, how much does a handwriting expert cost?
-The truth is, prices vary depending on experience.

 You definitely want someone who’s already been court-qualified, already been in front of a judge, has training and experience, and has enough integrity to tell you the truth about the evidence in your documents.